rezazx/telegram-bots/readme.md

 A modular PHP framework for building Telegram bots using Slim 4 and modern design patterns like DI, registration, and handlers.

-Hey there!
-Just a heads up — this project isn’t finished yet.
+> ⚠️ **Hey there!
+Just a heads up — this project isn’t finished yet.**
-Some parts might change, and the documentation isn’t complete or 100% accurate.
+> Some parts might change, and the documentation isn’t complete or 100% accurate.
-Thanks for your patience!
+> Thanks for your patience!

 ## 📦 Features